Do Go On - 314 - The Oak Island Mystery

 the part where we get to thank a bunch of our great supporters.

-and it sort of explains what you what sort of rewards or whatever you get from the different
+And it sort of explains what sort of rewards or whatever you get from the different levels,

-uh you get shout outs like we're going to do in a minute.
+You get shoutouts like we're going to do in a minute.

 You also get to vote on topics and all these sorts of things.